bartificer/programming-by-stealth/docs/pbs42.md

 }
 ```

-With that function written we can again update our call to the `bartificer.ca.Automaton` constructor so it uses this step function.
-The Game of Life needs a littler more room to really work, so let’s also update our call to the constructor to build a CA with more rows and columns:
+With that function written, we can again update our call to the `bartificer.ca.Automaton` constructor so it uses this step function.
+The Game of Life needs a little more room to really work.
+Let’s also update our call to the constructor to build a CA with more rows and columns:

 ```javascript
 // use the constructor to build an automaton